mattermost-community/focalboard/docs/code-review.md

 3. [Wait for a review](#if-you-are-awaiting-a-review).
     * Expect some interaction with at least one reviewer within 5 business days (weekdays, Monday through Friday, excluding [statutory holidays](https://docs.mattermost.com/process/working-at-mattermost.html#holidays)).
     * Keep in mind that core committers are geographically distributed around the world and likely in a different time zone than your own.
-    * If no interaction has occurred after 5 business days, please at-mention a reviewer with a comment on your PR.
+    * If no interaction has occurred after 5 business days, please at-mention a reviewer with a comment on your pull request.
 4. Make any necessary changes.
     * If a reviewer requests changes, your pull request will disappear from their queue of reviews.
-    * Once you've addressed the concerns, please at-mention the reviewer with a comment on your PR.
+    * Once you've addressed the concerns, please at-mention the reviewer with a comment on your pull request.
 5. Wait for your code to be merged.
     * Larger pull requests may require more time to review.
     * Once all reviewers have approved your changes, they will handle merging your code.